Hard/Soft Bounces and Rejected Emails

-We do this categorization by analyzing the error message that is sent to us by the recipient's mail server.
+We do the hard/soft categorization by analyzing the error message that is sent to us by the recipient's mail server.

 If the message indicates that there is no chance that the email address will work in the future, it is classified as a hard bounce.